iCliniq Logo

 Tardive dystonia is difficult to diagnose as the duration of onset is not determined.

-The treatment, first and foremost, aims at controlling involuntary movements and preventing the progress of the disease.
+The treatment, first and foremost, aims at controlling involuntary movements and preventing disease progression.

 When a person reports involuntary muscle movement, the following steps are taken to determine the disorder and treat it accordingly:

 There is no definitive treatment available for the disorder, but available treatment options aim at minimizing or controlling the symptoms.
-It includes supplements like melatonin, vitamin B6, and vitamin E. These supplements help control involuntary movements but should never be taken without consulting your physician as they might interact with the ongoing prescription and cause undue reactions.
+It includes supplements like melatonin, vitamin B6, and vitamin E. These supplements help control involuntary movements but should only be taken with consulting your physician as they might interact with the ongoing prescription and cause undue reactions.

 Following are the FDA-approved medications to treat tardive dystonia.